-Spatial Requirements for Gymnastic Rings
+Other Requirements for Gymnastic Rings

-Well, we recommend finding a space where you can hang your rings 3 or 4 meters (10-13 feet) high.
+We recommend finding a space where you can hang your rings 3 or 4 meters (10-13 feet) high.

 You’ll want to give yourself enough room (both height and width) to really nail the movements (especially the straight body movements).
 Also, you’ll want to make sure your straps are long enough to let your rings hang low (when you need them to) so that you can do the pushups, planks, mountain climbers, etc.